About Learning Python, 6th Edition

 [September 2024] A new, 6th Edition of the classic book Learning Python is coming soon.

-After five months of writing, a final draft of this edition was submitted to its publisher in September 2024.
-Though currently estimates, this new edition will likely be released as a 1,400-page book in February 2025.
-It may also be available in "early release" form in December 2024.
+After six months of writing, a final draft of this edition was submitted to its publisher in September 2024.
+This new edition will likely be released as a 1,300-page book (1,200 in print per below) in February 2025.
+Its online version is available in "early release" form in November 2024.

-This edition drops coverage of the now-sunsetted Python 2.X line, and updates its content to be current with Python 3.12 and the decade of changes since its prior edition.
-It also gives more focus to non-Windows platforms including smartphones, and trims some 250 estimated pages.
+This edition drops coverage of the now-sunsetted Python 2.X line and updates its content to be current with Python 3.12 and the decade of changes since its prior edition.
+It also gives more focus to non-Windows platforms, including smartphones, and trims some 350 estimated pages.

 Among its new 3.X content, this edition covers f-string literals, named-assignment expressions, match statements, type hinting, async coroutines, star-unpacking proliferation, underscore digit separators, package main-script files, module attribute hooks, exception groups, dictionary-key insertion order, positional-only function arguments, hash-based byte-code files, and other additions, deprecations, and changes.